NhomNhom0/NhomNhom0/README.md

 <picture> <img align="right" src="https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/Right_Side.gif?raw=true" width = 250px height = 220px></picture>

-As an AI student, I dive into a blend of computer science, math, and cognitive psychology.
-I code, experiment with algorithms, and explore machine learning and robotics.
-I'm driven by curiosity and ethics, aiming to create responsible AI solutions that benefit society.
-My goal is to solve real-world problems and innovate for a better future.
+Hi, I'm Ngoc Tran (NhomNhom0).

+I'm an AI student and computer science enthusiast based in Ha Noi, Vietnam.
+My academic journey intertwines computer science, mathematics, and cognitive psychology, fueling my exploration into machine learning, robotics, and algorithm development.
+I work on a variety of projects that range from developing innovative deep learning models to delving into system design and low-level programming challenges.

+Driven by curiosity and guided by a commitment to ethical and responsible technology, I strive to solve real-world problems with creative solutions.
+As I continue my studies at FPT University, I remain dedicated to advancing AI in ways that benefit society and shape a better future.

 * 🌍  I'm based in Ha Noi, VietNam
 * 🏫  I'm learning at [FPT University](https://daihoc.fpt.edu.vn/)